cristianmdn/simple-recipe/README.md

 - Deploy with Netlify.

 I'm sure there are things that I didn't do right or that can be done better but for now, this is the best I can do for this project.
 I will look for better solutions and continue to learn from them after I submit my project and share it to the community.
-Big thanks to the Frontend Mentor and Kyle from "Web Deb Simplified".
-You guys make incredible content.
+Big thanks to Kevin Powell and Kyle from "Web Deb Simplified".
+They have incredible content on their YouTube channel.

 ## Author